-What is going to happen to Water Charges in 2018 ?
+What is happening with Water Charges in 2018 ?

-- Water charges were introduced in Ireland back in January 2015 – but it didn’t last very long .
+- Water charges were introduced in Ireland back in January 2015 – but they didn’t last very long .

 - After plenty of protests and political bargaining – the Water Charges were eventually suspended in July 2016 for 9 months while an “expert group” looked into what to do next.

-- A third (and final ?)extension of the suspension of water charges until 31st Dec 2017 was put in place in July 2017.
+- A third extension of the suspension of water charges until 31st Dec 2017 was put in place in July 2017.

-So – unless there are further suspensions – Water Charges will no longer be suspended from January 2018
+Water Charges are no longer suspended from January 2018.

-The monitoring of people’s usage under the new charging regime is due to begin in 2018 and they will be monitored for a full year to the end of 2018.
+The monitoring of people’s usage under the new charging regime began on Jan 1st 2018 and they will be monitored for a full year to the end of 2018.

 Those households who are identified as using water above this threshold will then be notified at the beginning of 2019.
 They will be given a six month period during which they can reduce their water usage.
 If they haven’t done that by the end of the six months they will then be charged for any usage above the threshold for that six month period and any ongoing usage over the threshold.

 The first “excessive usage” water charges will be due to start around July 2019.

 The threshold figure for 2018 was set in legislation in Dec 2017.
 It is 213,000 litres per year .
 That is 583 litres per day